Written by Anna Timbrook for MonaCorona.com.

 Whitepod was built in 2004 with sustainability at its core.
 Everything at the property is done with the least impact on the environment possible but proves that luxury doesn’t have to be done at the expense of nature.
 The geodesic pods are unique in design but provide a cozy atmosphere nestled right into the mountains of Valais.
 The color of the pods also adapts to the season, white in winter and green in summer, creating a truly unique experience where nature provides luxury.

 The Swiss, who are known for luxury set a high standard for upscale tourism in Europe.
-No matter where you stay, you will be surely pampered in the most opulent of ways.
+No matter where you stay, or which Switzerland itinerary you choose, you will be surely pampered in the most opulent of ways.
 The beauty of Switzerland is inescapable, and to fully indulge in its surroundings is the best way it can be enjoyed.

 About the author: Anna was born to travel the world having studied languages all her life.
 Although she has traveled the world, she now calls Switzerland home and spends her time writing about her experiences on Expert World Travel.
 You can follow her on Facebook, Twitter and Pinterest.

 Want to be a guest author for MonaCorona.com?
 Send an inquiry here.